kojokaago/hello-world/README.md

-# hello-world
-I want to create repository
+I am a student who want to do return and volatility analysis using GARCH model